 - It’s worth learning a few words in Te Reo, the Maori language.

 - New Zealanders are similar to the British in that even the smallest of everyday encounters call for a polite ‘hello’ and ‘thank you’.

 It is likely that you will need to send money to New Zealand to set up your life over there.
 If that is the case, it is worth seeking specialist foreign currency market guidance.

-We offer each and every client their own account manager who will get to know your needs and priorities and use this to explain various products and services we offer clients who are moving abroad.
+moneycorp offers each and every client their own account manager who will get to know your needs and priorities and use these to explain various the products and services we offer clients who are moving abroad.
 If you would like to take advantage of the services moneycorp offer, you can open an account online or by calling us on: 020 7589 3000.